peeyushy95/Automated-User-Login-out-Using-Computer-Vision/README.md

 3) Tensorflow

 Note:
-  Create Images folder and put images for training.
-Extension of image will be the label. add password in macLogin file.
+1) Create Images folder and put images for training.
+Extension of image will be the label.
+2) Add password in macLogin file.